top of page

 Sajal started his art career as an illustrator after completing his studies in Drawing & Painting as an undergraduate from Govt.
 College of Art and Craft, the University of Calcutta in 1989 and then decided to move to the western region of India to study Printmaking from the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, India from 1993-95.

-In 2016, he emigrated to the USA and continued his art practice by exploring various natural mediums in his work.
-He was associated as an Art Instructor with the Visual Art Center of New Jersey, Summit.
-He is presently associated with the Center for Contemporary Arts, Bedminster, NJ.
+In 2016, he emigrated to the USA and continued his art practice by exploring various natural mediums.
+He was associated as an Art Instructor with the Visual Art Center of New Jersey, Summit. â€‹

 His works are in collection with the Library of Congress in Washington DC, the National Gallery of Modern Art, & Lalit Kala Academy, New Delhi, along with several private collections internationally.